AMERICORPS OPPORTUNITIES (ages 18-25)

 Restoring Relations Youth Corps Leaders engage youth of Native American Tribes and/or heritage in natural resource conservation work such as trail construction and maintenance, boardwalk building, planting, campsite development and invasive species removal.

 I Can Paddle! and I Can Camp!
-Youth Outdoors Crews
+Crew Members and Leader

 I Can!
-Youth Outdoors Members and Leaders serve alongside the Minnesota Department of Natural Resources teaching families canoe/kayak paddling or camping skills and educating the public about local ecology and natural resources.
+Youth Outdoors Members and Leaders serve alongside the Minnesota Department of Natural Resources teaching families camping or canoe/kayak paddling skills and educating the public about local ecology and natural resources.